timdeschryver/zod-fixture/docs/index.md

 ## Getting Started

-The easiest way to start using `zod-fixture` is to import the pre-configured `Fixture` class.
+The easiest way to start using `zod-fixture` is to import the pre-configured `createFixture` function.

 ::: code-group
 <<< @/../examples/fixture-person.test.ts#example [Example]
 <<< @/../examples/fixture-person.test.ts#output [Output]
 :::

-Take a look at the [examples](https://github.com/timdeschryver/zod-fixture/tree/beta/examples) to see how you can use `zod-fixture` in your tests.
+Take a look at the [examples](https://github.com/timdeschryver/zod-fixture/examples) to see how you can use `zod-fixture` in your tests.

 ::: info
 The examples make use of the optional [seed](#seed-optional) parameter to generate the same fixture every time.
 This is useful for our docs, or to reproduce issues, but is not necessary in your code.
 Simply calling `new Fixture()` is acceptable.